Updated: Sep 18

 SAD occurs because there is a huge change in your environment.
 In this case, it is the infrequent visits of Mr.Golden Sun.
 Though I can not bring more sunlight, but I can trick my brain to trigger positive emotions.
 And we all know that the way we feel influences the way we behave.
 Hence, if you are feeling positive you will have the energy to get out of bed and get your chores done.

-In my opinion, color is a very easy and fun way to enhance positive emotions.
+Research shows that color is a very easy and fun way to enhance positive emotions.
 To trigger feelings of happiness and optimism, sprinkle a little bit of yellow around you.
 Yellow is a psychological primary and is related to emotions and the nervous system.
 It will create sense of light and warmth in your spaces during the cold dark days.

 Ever noticed how the atmosphere in a fast food restaurant is really “fast" moving?
 Consider McDonald’s for example, there is a lot of yellow in their branding.
 What the yellow does is, energizes you and makes you move quickly.
 Strategic branding at its best!